Gemma 4 just dropped on Modular, Day Zero! Read More →

 AMD: Atomic Counter Synchronization

-AMD lacks hardware mbarrier.
-The consequence is that AMD kernels cannot offload barrier byte-counting to hardware, instead all synchronization is explicit.
+AMD lacks the mbarrier operation.
+As a consequence, kernels on AMD cannot offload barrier byte-counting to hardware, instead all synchronization is explicit.
 The design uses a SyncStrategy trait to make the ring buffer logic independent of the synchronization mechanism:

 mojo